 In Mitsui Fudosan's business model, in addition to the case where the Company directly invests in real estate to benefit from appreciation of the value of the real estate and other factors, the Company also participates in businesses through equity investment to make profits from appreciation of the stock value and other factors.
-Taking into consideration its business model, the Company has recently organized the approach to the classification of investment stocks and defined "investment stocks held for pure investment purposes" as "investments in businesses held for the purposes of generating revenues from capital appreciation on medium- to long-term perspective."
-As a result, one stock brand (Oriental Land Co., Ltd.) was reclassified from "investment stocks held for pure investment purposes (Strategic shareholdings)" to "investment stocks held for pure investment purposes."
+Taking into consideration its business model, the Company defines "investment stocks held for pure investment purposes" as "investments in businesses held for the purposes of generating revenues from capital appreciation on medium- to long-term perspective."